Etchmiadzin Cathedral: Independent Armenia

 In 2000, Etchmiadzin underwent a renovation prior to the celebrations of the 1700th anniversary of the Christianization of Armenia in 2001.
 Its metal roof was replaced with stone slabs.
 In 2003, the 1700th anniversary of the consecration of the cathedral was celebrated by the Armenian Church.
 Catholicos Karekin II declared 2003 the Year of Holy Etchmiadzin.

 The most recent restoration of the cathedral began in 2012, focusing on strengthening and restoring the dome and roof.
 Its ceremonial reopening took place on September 29, 2024, with senior officials in attendance, including Prime Minister Nikol Pashinyan.
 The main benefactors, including diaspora billionaires Noubar Afeyan and Samvel Karapetyan, who had funded to the renovation, were honored by Catholicos Karekin II.

 The initial goal was to address the external structure, primarily repairing roof tiles, but significant issues with the cathedral's physical condition were subsequently uncovered.
 Critical structural elements, including columns, arches, the dome, and vaults, were found to be severely deteriorated.
 Restoration efforts employed high-quality materials, such as injection compounds, waterproofing agents, and mortar, most of which were imported from Italy.
-Additionally, the frescoes and painted surfaces, covering 2,600 square meters, were meticulously restored.
+Additionally, the frescoes and painted surfaces, covering 2,600 m2, were meticulously restored.
 Its 17th century cross, made of thin brass sheets and in a severely deteriorated condition, was replaced with a bronze one that closely replicates its style and size.